-- Prepare a list of aged receivables and payables monthly, weekly or daily if in trouble. - Give your banker regular financial reports before significant changes occur: - new large orders anticipated - plans for expansion - additions to premises - Report bad news before your banker hears from others: - receivables lengthening - inventory turns slowing down - suppliers becoming more demanding - increases in rent - loss of contracts or orders - Establish a line of credit in anticipation of need determined from your cash flow.
-Maintain your credibility and ensure your banker does not forget you. - Always pay down "bulges", term loans and special loans on time. - If you are going to be late with a loan payment, discuss the problem in advance and suggest a solution. - Use your banker as an introduction to other sources of support and capital. - Use some of the bank's other non-banking services if they meet your requirements. - Keep your own personal finances in order.
+- Have your banker out to your premises. - Always pay down "bulges", term loans and special loans on time. - If you are going to be late with a loan payment, discuss the problem in advance and suggest a solution. - Use your banker as an introduction to other sources of support and capital. - Use some of the bank's other non-banking services if they meet your requirements. - Keep your own personal finances in order.
 You don't have to use the same bank, but it helps sometimes.